mf450s/lubelog_mcp/README.md

 ## Commands Supported

 - Retrieve list of vehicles
-- Adds Fuel Record from image of receipt
+- Add Fuel Record from image of receipt
-- Adds Service/Repair/Upgrade records from invoice
+- Add Service/Repair/Upgrade records from invoice
+- Add Odometer record from image of dashboard
+- Get latest odometer reading from vehicle
 - Check status of LubeLogger instance

 ## Example Usage